thannes30/PercentOffPlugin/README.md

 <h1>Bigcommerce Percentage Off Plugin</h1>
-<p>Increase the user experience of your Bigcommerce website by adding this plugin for calculating the percent off of retail and sale price.</p>
+<p>Increase the user experience of your Bigcommerce website by adding this plugin for calculating the percent off of retail and sale price.
+If the sale price is more than 10% off the retail price, the percent off sticker is added to the item.</p>

 <h5>BEFORE ADDING THE PLUGIN</h5>
 <p>The user cannot tell the percent off from retail price and actual purchase price.</p>